onap/sdc/cucumber-js-test-apis-ci/plugins/README.md

 <li> Copy the config.json to devConfig.json
 <li> Replace the server and user values with the correct values
 <h3>How to run with Maven</h3>
-<li>"mvn install" will install npm if needed, download all modules and create the documentation under the "docs" folder
+<li>"mvn clean install -f dev_pom.xml" will install npm if needed, download all modules and create the documentation under the "docs" folder
 <li>"mvn test-and-report" will run all  tests in the features folder and create an HTML report under the "reports" folder
 <h3>How to develop tests</h3>
 You can open the project in IntelliJ and Webstorm to run and develop scenarios.<br>